LunaYogada/Web-Scraping-Tutorial-in-R/README.md

 1. Use loops for automatic scrapping
 1. How to scrape tables
+1. Scrape protected email addresses
 2. Scrape Javascript generated values
 3. Scrape tables with live content(iframe).
 4. Using regular expression while web-scrapping
-5. Use CSS Selector
+5. How to use CSS Selector
 6. Simulate clicks on elements
 7. Type into text tbox
 8. How to download images
 1. How to screenshot
 1. How to scroll down
+1. Control scrapping speed
 1. Think outside of the box
-1. Control scrapping speed
-1. When nothing works, don't give up.